-Buttons come in all shapes and sizes, some more effective than others.
-Here’s what to keep in mind when designing the perfect CTA button:
+Buttons come in all shapes and sizes — some more effective than others.
+Here’s what you need to keep in mind when designing the perfect CTA button.

 CTA buttons in email are generally designed one of two ways: with HTML code or with an image.
-We’ve said it before and we’ll say it again: your buttons should always be written in HTML.
-Buttons written in HTML — also known as bulletproof buttons — will always render across all inboxes, ensuring that all of your customers can see them.
-You can either turn a standard CTA button bulletproof by adding a few lines of HTML code or check that the email editor that you’re using generates bulletproof buttons (and that those buttons are not simply images).
+Your buttons should always be written in HTML.
+Buttons written in HTML — also known as bulletproof buttons — will render across all inboxes, ensuring that all of your customers can see them.
+You can either make a standard CTA button bulletproof by adding a few lines of HTML code or check that the email editor that you’re using generates bulletproof buttons (and that those buttons are not simply images).

-The problem with image buttons is that you have much less control of how the image looks across devices and if it will show up at all.
-For subscribers who have images disabled, poof, there goes your pretty button.
-No button, no clicks.
+The problem with image buttons is that you have much less control of how the image looks across devices (and if it will show up at all).
+For subscribers who have images disabled, your button won’t show up at all.
+And no button means no clicks.

-Here’s that same Netflix email again but with image-viewing disabled.
+Here’s the Wilton Icing email we looked at above, but with image-viewing disabled.
 Their bulletproof button still shows up:

-…but check out how they evaporate when we aren’t viewing images:
+…but check out how those same buttons evaporate when we aren’t viewing images:

 Alternatively, this one from the Getty Museum is a bit over-the-top.
 The height of the button is in balance with the header (the word “SHOP” is quite tall), but having two lines of text for the button makes it unwieldy, and with a quick scan, it’s hard to tell if the button is a button at all.

 It’s also important to remember that readers on mobile devices or tablets should be able to easily tap a button with a fingertip, so best practice is to allow ample white space around your button.
-Here’s an example of effective use of whitespace in a Patagonia email:
+Here’s an example of effective use of whitespace in a message from Melissa & Doug:

 Color is a key way to make your button stand out.
-Most brands choose a brand color that’s in line with the design of the email.
+Most brands choose a button color that’s on-brand and lines up with the design of the email.
 Often, the button echoes the header design in color (if not also in width or tone).
-Here’s how TasteBook uses the same bright green color of its logo for an email call to action button:
+Here’s how Zoe’s Kitchen uses the same bright orange color of its logo for an email call to action button:

-From a design perspective, rectangular elements generally connote a sense of traditionalism, practicality, and balance, while more circular elements can be perceived as soft and calming.
+From a design perspective, rectangular elements generally connote a sense of traditionalism, practicality and balance.
+Circular elements can be perceived as soft and calming.
 Like color, the shape of your button should align with your brand style as well as the design of your email.
-An email with square and rectangular images or design elements would probably do better with a button that mirrors that style, like in this example from Everlane:
+An email with square and rectangular images or design elements would probably do better with a button that mirrors that style, like this example from The North Face:

-And here’s how Casper, a mattress company, softens the edges of its button to match the shape of the mattress pictured:
+And here’s how Quip, a toothbrush company, softens the edges of its button to match the circles pictured in the product photo above:

-Many of the emails in this post follow the best practice of communicating a clear, single message that leads to a clear, single call-to-action.
+Many of the emails in this post follow the best practice of communicating a clear, single message that leads to a clear, single call to action.
 Research has shown that placing a CTA button below the fold actually increases clicks by 304%!
-The important thing is to let readers know what they’re signing up for first — with great copy and visuals —then invite them to act.
+The important thing is to let readers know what they’re signing up for first — with great copy and visuals — and then invite them to act.

 There are as many button styles out there as there are emails.
-Take note of how brands you admire are doing it, and test the effectiveness of different button styles to see what works best with your audience.
-Have fun with it!
-And remember these rules of thumb for call-to-action button design:
+Take note of how the brands you admire are designing their CTAs and test the effectiveness of different button styles to see what works best with your audience.
+Remember these rules of thumb for your call to action button design:

-- Write action-oriented, personal, compelling, and unique copy for your button
+- Write action-oriented, compelling and unique copy for your button

-- Keep copy direct and clear, making sure readers know exactly why they’re clicking
+- Keep the copy direct and clear, making sure readers know exactly why they’re clicking

-- Make sure you’re button is bulletproof (written in HTML so it always renders)
+- Make sure your button is bulletproof (written in HTML so it always renders)

-- Check that your button visually pops out and can be easily and quickly found
+- Check that your button “pops” (stands out visually)

 - Consider your visual brand identity and the style of your email when choosing a button’s color and shape